Stephen Vaden

-Stephen Alexander Vaden (born May 15, 1982) is a judge of the United States Court of International Trade.
+Stephen Alexander Vaden (born May 15, 1982) is an American lawyer who has served as the United States deputy secretary of agriculture since July 2025.
+He served as a United States judge of the United States Court of International Trade from December 2020 until taking office as deputy secretary in July 2025.

-Education
+Early life and education

+Vaden was born on May 15, 1982 in Memphis, Tennessee.

-Vaden graduated from Union City High School as the valedictorian of the class of 2000.
+He graduated from Union City High School as the valedictorian of the class of 2000.
 He earned a Bachelor of Arts from Vanderbilt University and a Juris Doctor from Yale Law School.

-Legal career
+Career

 After graduating from law school, Vaden served as a law clerk to Judge Julia Smith Gibbons of the United States Court of Appeals for the Sixth Circuit and to Judge Samuel H. Mays Jr. of the United States District Court for the Western District of Tennessee.
 Vaden has practiced law at Patton Boggs and Jones Day, specializing in appellate litigation, election law, and administrative law.

 General Counsel of the Department of Agriculture

-Vaden served on the Trump administration's United States Department of Agriculture landing team.
+Vaden served on the first Trump administration's United States Department of Agriculture landing team.
 He was appointed Principal Deputy General Counsel of the department on March 17, 2017, succeeding Lee Fink.

-On September 2, 2017, Vaden was nominated to be the General Counsel for the United States Department of Agriculture.
-He was confirmed by the United States Senate, 53–46, on November 27, 2018, and was sworn in on December 14, 2018.
+On September 2, 2017, Vaden was nominated to be the general counsel for the United States Department of Agriculture.
+He was confirmed by the United States Senate on November 27, 2018 by a 53–46 vote, and was sworn in on December 14, 2018.
 He left the Department after being commissioned as a Judge of the Court of International Trade.